junovhs/applydiff/docs/readme.md

 Notes:
 - Multiple blocks can be placed back‑to‑back.
 - Base64 can be wrapped; whitespace is ignored.
-- Leave “From:” empty (i.e., encode the empty string) to create/append.
+- Leave "From:" empty (i.e., encode the empty string) to create/append.

 **2) Classic sentinel format** — still supported for local usage and when you can trust the transport.